-From snow to spring, D.C.'s cherry trees are a sight for all seasons
+From snow to spring, D.C.’s cherry trees are a sight for all seasons

 To see how this old tree appeared in 2014, here’s a link to an article I wrote with Ian Livingston comparing the seasons.
 Scroll to the bottom of that post to see this tree and the tree I described above as the perfect cherry tree.

-White-out and clear skies
+Whiteout and clear skies

 When I first arrived at the Tidal Basin on Jan.
 3, visibility in heavy snow and fog was about 100 yards.
 The Jefferson Memorial and much of the Tidal Basin was not visible due to the falling snow.
-I photographed the snow scene above in near white-out conditions and returned on March 21 to photograph the same view with sunshine and excellent visibility.
+I photographed the snow scene above in near whiteout conditions and returned on March 21 to photograph the same view with sunshine and excellent visibility.

 The heavy snow ended an hour after I photographed the snowy view on Jan.
 3, and I returned to the Tidal Basin an hour later to shoot more photos with improved visibility.
 All of the other snow photos in this article are from my second visit to the Tidal Basin on Jan 3.